theotocopulitos/tebeosfera-scraper/README.md

+## Description

+**---------- Do not download - nothing working yet --------------------**

+This is a WIP.
+After years of coding the orgininal CV Scraper for Comicrack, which was inmesenly improved by cbanack, I need an Spanish language scraper.
+Rather than starting from scratch, I am considering the latest version of CV and of bedetheque scrapers as a basis for my scraper.
+Best source I have found so far is tebeosfera.com

+I leave you now with the original docs:

 ## Current Status

 I am maintaining the Comic Vine Scraper project, but **I am no longer actively adding new features.**